What is gamification?

 - How to upload digital badges to digital wallet cards

 - How to add or embed digital badges to webpages, email signatures, and LinkedIn profiles

 To support marketing strategies and encourage engagement, issuers should add a clear call to action button into credential delivery emails.
 This can be as simple as ‘open credential’ or direct recipients to share their digital badge to a target social media platform.

-Gamification for professional certification engages learners, motivates course completion, and helps effective training.
+Use gamification in professional certification to engage learners, motivate course completion, and help effective training.
 Gamification design should be planned from the beginning when building a professional certification and must align to the learning objective.
-If game elements are added as an afterthought or hold little relevance to the material, it detracts from the experience and impacts retention and engagement.
+If game or gameplay elements are added as an afterthought or hold little relevance to the material, it detracts from the experience and impacts retention and engagement.